 "Without a doubt, Angela and her team are the best immigration company I have had a pleasure working with."Ars Pog

 We will ask you to tell us everything about your immigration history, especially if you have a criminal record or if you have ever used the NHS and been charged for the treatment.
 The Home Office will refuse some applications if they think your conduct is not 'suitable'.
-In other words, this is if you have used fraud when dealing with the Home Office previously.
+In other words, if you have used fraud when dealing with the Home Office previously.
 Please remember that we are under a duty of confidentiality.
 That means that nothing you tell us will be repeated outside our meeting.
 However, you may give your permission as part of the application process.

 We do not charge by the hour for our work.
 We give you a price for the job - a fixed fee - at the start, so that you are not worrying about how much the legal fees are going to be.
 Within that fixed fee, we do all the work.
 Within reason, you can contact us about your case if you have questions or concerns.